Matthew Orzech: Los Angeles Rams

 Orzech was claimed off waivers by the Los Angeles Rams on May 11, 2021.
 Orzech became a Super Bowl champion when the Rams defeated the Cincinnati Bengals in Super Bowl LVI.

 Green Bay Packers

 Orzech signed with the Green Bay Packers on March 17, 2023.
+He was released on August 29, 2023.
+Two days later, he was signed by the Packers again.

+On August 26, 2025, Orzech signed a three-year, $4.8 million contract extension with the Packers.